 - A. No use as described in this Article XII shall be established until the issuance of a special registration use permit by the Zoning Board of Appeals of the Village of Port Dickinson. - (1) Application for such special registration use permit shall be in writing to the Village Planning Board and shall consist of a description of the premises for which the permit is sought, a plain and concise statement of the use which is proposed, the full information required for Registration in § 65-55, and such additional information as shall be required by the Planning Board in order to hold a site plan review pursuant to § 65-20.
-Upon receipt of said application the Planning Board, upon notice to the applicant, shall hold a site plan review and within 30 days of said review shall transmit its findings and recommendations to the Zoning Board of Appeals. - (2) Upon receipt of the findings and recommendations of the Planning Board, the Zoning Board of Appeals shall call and conduct a public hearing pursuant to § 65-40 and as the same may be amended from time to time for the purpose of considering the request for a special registration use permit. - B. A special registration use permit issued under the provisions of this section shall not be transferable. - C. Upon the issuance of such special registration use permit, a fee in the sum of One Hundred (\$100.00) Dollars shall be paid by the licensee to defray the administrative costs thereof and the cost of inspecting the premises during the term of such permit to insure compliance with this section. - D. Approval by the Zoning Board of Appeals and registration by the Village Clerk shall be permitted only upon full compliance with the provisions of this section.
+Upon receipt of said application the Planning Board, upon notice to the applicant, shall hold a site plan review and within 30 days of said review shall transmit its findings and recommendations to the Zoning Board of Appeals. - (2) Upon receipt of the findings and recommendations of the Planning Board, the Zoning Board of Appeals shall call and conduct a public hearing pursuant to § 65-40 and as the same may be amended from time to time for the purpose of considering the request for a special registration use permit. - B. A special registration use permit issued under the provisions of this section shall not be transferable. - C. Upon the issuance of such special registration use permit, a fee shall be paid by the licensee to defray the administrative costs thereof and the cost of inspecting the premises during the term of such permit to ensure compliance with this section.
+Such fee shall be set by resolution of the Village Board.
+[Amended 3/12/24, LL 4-2024] - D. Approval by the Zoning Board of Appeals and registration by the Village Clerk shall be permitted only upon full compliance with the provisions of this section.